This post may contain affiliate links. Please read our disclosure policy.

 - They make amazing meatball sandwiches.
 One of my all-time favorite foods in the whole world ♥

-The reason that meatballs are traditionally fried is to create a crusty exterior and a moist, tender inside, but we found that baking them at a high temper yields the same result!
+Meatballs are traditionally fried to create a crusty exterior and a moist, tender inside, but we found that baking them at a high temperature yields the same result!

 Pan-frying meatballs in a skillet creates the desired crusty exterior but, it has to be done in batches so it takes a lot longer than our baking method.